b-wave/uDSKY/README.md

 Every Other INDIC Is On.

 Only the SEGMENT G and DP are used in the first display for each of the three registors to provide the segments for the SIGN digit.
 Since there is no known compatable SIGN LED Display - i put an array of SMT LEDs on the circuit board to represent this digit.
 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_140523.jpg)
 All Displays are ON!

-It worked OK, but later i relized that if the displays were behind a cardstock printout, behind the smoked grey plexiglas they look a lot like the original DSKY EL displays.
+It worked OK, but later I relized that if the displays were behind a cardstock printout, behind the smoked grey plexiglas they look a lot like the original DSKY EL displays.
 But the LEDs were too far from the card stock to be seen.
 I then developed a pair of circuit boards, one to hold the LEDs and the other provides a light mask.
 This